CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 # Implementing a FeedbackAdapter

-In this tutorial we will show you which steps are required to implement your own `FeedbackAdapter`.
+In this tutorial you will learn which steps are required to implement your own `FeedbackAdapter`.
 This example adapter will count the number of words you have used inside your articles `detailText` field.